exotikos/exotikos.github.io/README.md

-# welcome to the home page exotikos' github page
-- ## nothing much to say here
+# nothing much for me to tell you that you came here

 > [!WARNING]
 > no femboys allowed